Elected to the Board in 2013.

 Clive joined Wesleyan in 2009 as Director of HR and became Chief Operating Officer of Manufacturing in 2011.
 Since then, in addition to Life and Pensions, Clive has been responsible for various businesses within the Wesleyan Group, including Wesleyan Bank.

-In his current role as MD for Life and Pensions, and CEO of Wesleyan Unit Trust Managers, Clive has responsibility for the strategy, product development, servicing and overall profitability of all manufactured Pension, Investment and Protection business.
+In his current roles as COO and MD for Life and Pensions, and CEO of Wesleyan Unit Trust Managers, Clive has responsibility for the strategy, product development, servicing and overall profitability of all manufactured Pension, Investment and Protection business.

 Prior to joining Wesleyan, Clive worked for over 18 years at Toyota Motor Manufacturing in a number of roles, culminating as Board Director for HR and Corporate Affairs.